openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

    standalone expression
    non-standalone expression

-A compile-time error occurs if neither produces an appropriate expression type.
+A :index:`compile-time error` occurs if neither produces an appropriate expression type.

 The rules that determine whether a *target type* allows an implicit *conversion* vary for different kinds of contexts and types of expressions.